signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

 **Read Transaction ID Width** – Refers to the number of bits used to identify read transaction.
 This parameter is displayed in all AXI devices except in AXI4-Lite.

 **Port Data Width** – Refers to the Data Width you will be assigned to the connected port.
 Available list will depend on what Bus Protocol was selected.
+This is not displayed in SIG-NATIVE devices.
+Maximum possible value depends on the 'Data Width' set in System Configuration.

 **Flit Write Packet Size** – Amount of data in beats that constitutes a single flit for write transactions.